water-my-plants/back_end/README.md

 ---
 ### GET /api/users/{user id}
 **JWT token required**
-* Returns an object with a single user's info
+* Returns an object with a single user's info.
+Only accessible by that user.
 ```
 {
  "user": {